Little Feathered Buddies

 It's possible to buy game coins and feathers; just try to buy something in the shop that you can't actually afford, and a screen will pop up offering to sell them to you.
 But no matter how much money you're willing to spend on the game, there's still a lot of cool stuff that you can't buy until you reach a certain level.
 You need experience points to reach these levels, and you can't buy experience points.
 This guide will tell you how to earn them.

 Almost everything you do will result in some experience points, and most activities give you some coins too.
 You'll see them flying through the air when you earn them.
 The payoff for maintenance activities like feeding, cleaning and tickling birds is small.
 The payoff for breeding birds and accomplishing goals is variable; sometimes it's small and sometimes it's very large.
-The game itself tells you how many experience points and coins you get for selling birds, and you get the same number of points when you breed them.
+The game itself tells you how many experience points and coins you get for buying and selling birds, and you get the same number of points when you breed them.
 A chart later in this article has information on the rewards for achieving goals and other activities.

 Earning feathers takes a lot more effort.
 In the beginning, the main way to get them is by achieving the goals that the game sets for you.
 You'll collect two feathers per day when you empty your treasure chest, and there may be a few feathers in the gifts that you get from other people.
 But it's not easy to accumulate a lot of feathers, so use them wisely.
 Pick out the things in the shop that you really want (even if you're not at the level where you can actually buy it yet), and save your feathers for those items.
 A lot of the most interesting birds can only be paid for with feathers.